Fact-Finding Hearings and Appeals for Unemployment Benefits

 - If you disagree, you have 15 days to appeal.
 The 15 days start on the date at the bottom of the decision.
 Your employer may also appeal.

 - Appeals are made to the Employment Appeal Board (EAB).
 The Employment Appeal Board is a 3-person panel appointed by the governor.

 - You should mail your appeal to: Employment Appeal Board, 4th Floor - Lucas Building, Des Moines, IA 50319-0209 or fax it to (515) 281-7191.

-- The EAB will prepare a transcript of the hearing and send you a copy if both you and the employer participated in the hearing.
-If either you or the employer did not participate, the EAB will send you a CD recording of the hearing.
-You have seven days from the date the transcript or CD is mailed to you to submit in writing why you think the Administrative Law Judge's Decision was right or wrong.
-If seven days is not enough time, you can get a seven-day extension if you request it in writing within seven days of when the transcript was mailed to you.
+- The EAB will send you a CD recording of the hearing.
+You have seven days from the date the CD is mailed to you to submit in writing why you think the Administrative Law Judge's Decision was right or wrong.
+If seven days is not enough time, you can get a seven-day extension if you request it in writing within seven days of when the CD was mailed to you.

 - The EAB members will review a transcript or CD of the hearing.
 They will also look at any evidence in the case, along with written arguments submitted by the parties.
 Then they will issue a written decision.

 If you do not agree with the EAB's decision, you have two options: